ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 be performed by the operator have to happen automatically.
 This has implications for trust establishment—since there is no operator controlling what services are published locally, some other mechanism is required for basic trust establishment.

-Additionally, whereas in a managed LAN with multiple links to the Internet, the network operator can configure the network so that multihoming is handled seamlessly, in a homenet, multihoming must be handled using multiple provisioning domains [RFC7556].
+Additionally, whereas in a managed LAN with multiple links to the Internet, the network operator can configure the network so that multihoming is handled seamlessly, in a homenet, multihoming must be handled using multiple provisioning domains {{RFC7556}}.

+This is an issue that needs to be addressed in the naming architecture because Content Delivery Networks (CDNs) often use the DNS as a way to encourage hosts to use nearby content servers ({{RFC7336}} Section 2.1.1).
+This information is only valid in the context of a particular ISP; using the a DNS response from one ISP to contact a server through another ISP can result in poor performance or even failure to access the referenced resource.